-When shortness of breath is caused by a health condition it can lead to anxiety, and treating it requires medical intervention.
+But even when shortness of breath is caused by a health condition, it can still lead to anxiety, because hyperventilation and trouble breathing can trigger anxiety attacks.
 When shortness of breath is caused by anxiety, you need to treat the anxiety first.
 If you haven't yet, take my 7 minute anxiety test to see if your breathing difficulty is likely related to anxiety.

 Causes of Shortness of Breath

 Anxiety related breathing issues tend to be a result of hyperventilation.
 Hyperventilation is also known as "overbreathing," and it occurs when your body is receiving too much oxygen and is expelling too much carbon dioxide.

 Even though the bodies need oxygen, healthy carbon dioxide levels are still important.
 When you are taking in too much air and letting out too much oxygen, it can cause your body to feel like you're not breathing enough.
 Anxiety hyperventilation is often caused by one of two issues:

 - Breathing too fast, such as during an anxiety attack when your body is in fight/flight mode.

 - Thinking about your breathing, which may cause you to take in more air then you need.

 The latter is common in people with health anxieties and panic attacks.
 These individuals are often concerned about their health so they start to control their own breathing, and ultimately try to take in too much air in order to feel their chest expand for a full breath.
 The body often doesn't need that much air, and shortness of breath occurs.